PropTechTools/PTT-API-Solutions/README.md

     * name (your username for the PTT API)

-### Mandatory parameters for the GET-Request for accessing every PTT API:
+### Obligatory parameters for the GET-Request for accessing every PTT API:

 * apiKey (your private api key)
 * name (your username for the PTT API)